The TASMANIA, Australia Fire!

 We have a few days of cool weather & then by Tues – temperatures r due to soar again & high hot winds for next 10 days!
 A number of missing are now being reported.
 Smoke from the fire fills Hobart, Tasmania.

-Jan 6th.
-A few friends got out today in convoy – they said they cried most of the drive (90mins) all the forest has gone!
+They said they cried most of the drive (90mins) all the forest has gone!
 The peninsula has been torn apart!
 They’re all safe but can’t stay there, no power & food running out, water etc!
 They r in shock.
 The army will get supplies thru today, roads r still blocked, power off!